guigolab/bamstats/README.md

 ## Installation instructions

+Use one of the following methods to install `Bamstats`.

 ### Install a released version

+The easiest way is to download a pre-compiled binary from Github [releases](https://github.com/guigolab/bamstats/releases).
 Here is an example for Linux 64bit:

 ```
 export VERSION=0.3.1 OS=linux ARCH=amd64 BIN=/usr/local/bin